University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_3.md

 # **4. Run snippy core to create input for building a tree**

-We now need to created a core genome SNP alignment to input into our tree building tool, to do this we use snippy-core.
+We now need to create a core genome SNP alignment to input into our tree building tool, to do this we use snippy-core.

 Now run snippy-core to generate the core genome SNP alignment files across all samples: